MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ### AppWindow

 The [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) class can be used to display a portion of a Windows Runtime app in a secondary window.
 It is similar in concept to an [ApplicationView](/uwp/api/windows.ui.viewmanagement.applicationview), but not the same in behavior and lifetime.
-A main feature of AppWindow is that they all share the same UI processing thread (including the event dispatcher) from which they were created, which simplifies multi-window apps.
+A main feature of AppWindow is that each instance shares the same UI processing thread (including the event dispatcher) from which they were created, which simplifies multi-window apps.

 You can only connect XAML content to your AppWindow, there is no support for native DirectX or Holographic content.
 However, you can show a XAML [SwapChainPanel](/uwp/api/windows.ui.xaml.controls.swapchainpanel) that hosts DirectX content.

 ### WindowingEnvironment

 The [WindowingEnvironment](/uwp/api/windows.ui.windowmanagement.windowingenvironment) API lets you know about the environment where your app is being presented so you can adapt your app as needed.
-It describes the kind of window the environment supports; for example, Overlapped if the app is running on a PC, or Tiled if the app is running on an Xbox.
+It describes the kind of window the environment supports; for example, `Overlapped` if the app is running on a PC, or `Tiled` if the app is running on an Xbox.
 It also provides a set of DisplayRegion objects that describe the areas in which an app may be shown on a logical display.

 ### DisplayRegion